Iclipsed/FinalProject/Readme.md

 ## Dataset Information

-The analysis is based on a survey from the **World Happiness Report**, a yearly study conducted to understand why people are unhappy and where peopel are the most unhappy.
+The analysis is based on data from the **World Happiness Report**, an annual study that examines the factors contributing to happiness and identifies regions where people experience the most unhappiness.

 ### Source: